Blazorise/Blazorise.Articles/news/2025-02-28-release-notes-175/post.md

 Blazorise 1.7.5 is a maintenance release focusing on bug fixes and refinements to improve stability and functionality across various components.

-This release addresses key issues related to the DataGrid, Markdown, Video, and Navbar (BarToggler) components, ensuring a smoother development experience.
+This release addresses key issues related to the **DataGrid**, **Markdown**, **Video**, and **Navbar (BarToggler)** components, ensuring a smoother development experience.
 Notable improvements include enhanced Markdown file upload handling, better DataGrid cell focus behavior, and fixes for the Seeking event in the Video component.
-Additionally, several UI inconsistencies affecting FluentUI, Tailwind, and Bulma frameworks have been resolved.
+Additionally, several UI inconsistencies affecting **FluentUI, Tailwind, and Bulma** frameworks have been resolved.
 Read on for the full list of changes.

 ## Key Highlights in 1.7.5